flovouin/terraform-provider-metabase/README.md

 collections:
   mapping:
     # The collection with ID `193` in the Metabase API will be referenced as `metabase_collection.my_collection` in the
     # imported cards and dashboards.
+The `id` can also be `root` for the default collection.
     - id: 193
       resource_name: my_collection
     # A collection can also be referenced by its name in Metabase.